Hanging On to The Delusion

 As Dr. Beverly Daniel Tatum explains, “Fast forward some 20 years later to louder and angrier cries of “We want our country back!”
 The bitterness and anger demonstrated in the rise of White Nationalists and hate groups.
 Add to the generational years of change in respect to the Iraq War with white veterans questioning reasons why they came back to an unappreciative country, Wall Street debacle resulting in the loss of homes/jobs, the push for immigration reform, rights earned by the LGBT Community, and the election (twice) of an African American President.
 The changes for many whites have become a cultural and social tsunami and state of desperation from what is perceived as losses.
 The underlying loss that is not mentioned is the very capital connected to the construct of White privilege.“

-I posit that many who want their country back really want the power of their Whiteness back – its privileged passport, its exclusivity card, its inherited superiority card, its White Power card, its get-out-of jail card, its go to the head of the class and line card, its delusional right of passage to the American Dream – now turned a nightmare – constructed by its own self- oppression.
+I posit that many who want their country back really want the power of their Whiteness back – its privileged passport, its exclusivity card, its inherited superiority card, its White Power card, its get-out-of jail card, its go to the head of the class and line card, its delusional right of passage to the American Dream – now turned a nightmare – constructed and lived on a daily basis by its own self- oppression.